Aveglia/vAMPirus/README.md

 ![vAMPirus Analyze](https://raw.githubusercontent.com/Aveglia/vAMPirus/master/example_data/conf/vampirusflow_analysisUPDATED.png)

-NOTE => This is a more brief overview of how to install and set up vAMPirus, for more detail see the wiki.
+NOTE => This is a more brief overview of how to install and set up vAMPirus, for more detail see the [manual](https://github.com/Aveglia/vAMPirus/blob/master/docs/HelpDocumentation.md).

 ## Contact/support: